-Whangaehu Marae located just a short drive from the village.
+Whangaehu Marae located just a short drive from the village, is associated with Ngā Wairiki Ngāti Apa.

 The settlement has a church, hall and local primary school.

-The settlement has been impacted by a number of floods in the past.
+The settlement has been impacted by a number of floods in the past and the risk of future flooding means no further residential development in the flood-prone areas will be allowed.
 As our climate is changing, we can anticipate larger flooding events more often.